A simple vegan chocolate cake, made with basic ingredients and perfect for any occasion.

-This vegan cake is a good recipe to have on hand any time you need to make a basic chocolate cake.
+This simple vegan cake is a great recipe to keep on hand for any time an occasion calls for you to make a chocolate cake.

-It will never let you down, can easily be customized for different flavors, and non-vegans love it too.
+With no crazy ingredients or flax eggs required, the recipe will never let you down.
+It can easily be customized to create many different flavors, and non-vegans love it too – so you know it must be good!

-You May Also Like: Black Bean Brownies – NO Flour Required
+Also try these Black Bean Brownies – NO flour required

-The cake is great for any of the following:
+The cake works well at any of the following:

 Birthdays